 I went on a whale watching tour starting at the port of Madalena in Pico.
 There are several tour operators in town; I went with Pico Sport, which is also a scuba diving shop.
 We went to see some resident sperm whales, but migrating Humpback Whales and even Blue Whales can be seen at certain times of the year as well.

 The tours are all well-regulated and responsible, ensuring they won’t disturb the wildlife.
+Check out some of the whale and dolphin watching tour options here.

 Take a drive around the island